 Back to the general rule of thumb: if we do not know, we engage the thread by matching the diameter of the load cell.
 There are two effortless ways to do this.

 - Measure the depth of the thread and put a line where the thread should stop.
 Electrical tape and thread tape can also work.

 - Calculate the number of turns it would take to match the thread size.

 The basic calculation is multiplying the number of threads per inch by the required engagement.
 Example 1: I have a ½”-20 thread and want 0.5” engagement.
 Since I have 20 threads per inch, I would divide 1/20.
 This gives me 0.05” of engagement per full turn.
 Then, take 0.5” / 0.05, which equals 10.
 Thus, for 0.5” of engagement on a ½”-20 thread, I would need to count 10 full turns.

 Example 2: I have a 1 ½”-12 thread and want 1.5” of engagement.
 Since I have 12 threads per inch, I would divide 1/12.
 This gives me 0.083” of engagement per full turn.
 Then take 1.5” / 0.083, which equals 18.
 Thus, for 1.5” of engagement on a 1.5-12 thread, I would need to count 18 full turns.

 If no information is obtainable, we recommend reverting to this general rule of thumb: match the thread engagement with the diameter of the thread.
-We caution everyone to make sure their equipment is safe and designed in such a way that this rule does not pose any safety hazards and that this amount of engagement does not damage the load cell.
+We caution everyone to ensure their equipment is safe and designed so that this rule does not pose any safety hazards and that this amount of engagement does not damage the load cell.